-The phone will be available to purchase across Oppo official retailer stores in the UAE or online at Oppo's official website, Noon and Amazon.
+The phone is available to purchase across Oppo official retailer stores in the UAE or online at Oppo's official website, Noon and Amazon.

 Considering you can get phones with higher-end specs for around the same price such as the OnePlus 7T, it’s hard to justify the value that Reno 3 Pro brings.
 However, it does have a few things going for it.

 At first glance, the Oppo Reno 3 Pro looks like any modern flagship with design cues taken from Huawei’s P30 range.
 It’s an attractive and glossy design with a quad-camera array on the rear and dual camera punch hole on the front similar to what you'd find on the Samsung Galaxy S10 Plus.